 - 1 teaspoons baking soda

 - 3 tablespoons butter, melted

 - 2 teaspoons ground cinnamon

-5. Alternately add the flour mixture and the sour cream to the butter until combined.
+- Alternate between adding the flour mixture and the sour cream to the butter/sugar mixture until combined.

 - In a small bowl, combine the brown sugar, walnuts, cinnamon and melted butter, and stir to combine well.